Twitter vows to keep WFH forever policy despite Musk’s ultimatum to remote Tesla workers

-More than two years after COVID-19 locked down offices, some big companies are now closing the leeway for telecommuters.
+More than two years after COVID-19 locked down offices, some Big Tech companies are now closing the leeway for telecommuters.

 However, the list of those tightening grips on remote work does not include Twitter—which was among the first to declare a work-from-home-forever policy in the early days of the pandemic, circa May 2020.